paralax/ColossalOpera/hard/glass_cutting_problem.md

 # Input Description

 You'll be given inputs over two lines.
 The first line tells you how big the sheet of glass is.
-The second line tells you pairs of numbers to tell you what size of sheets to make.
+The second line tells you pairs of numbers to tell you what size of sheets to make; read the line as a sequence of pairs of numbers.
 Example:

 	20 4
-	4 15 4 5
+	5 7 5 7 5 7 5 7 5 7 5 7 4 6 4 6 4 6 4 6 4 6 4 6 4 6 4 6 4 6 2 3.5 2 3.5 3 5 3 5 3 5 3 5 3 5

-Meaning glass pieces sized 6 5x7, 9 4x6, 2 2x3.5, and 5 3x5.
+Meaning 6 glass pieces sized 5x7, 9 4x6, 2 2x3.5 pieces, and 5 pieces of size 3x5 units.

 # Output Description